 Social Media has taken the turn of Slay Queens and Yahoo Boys showing off their content on these various platforms .
 This kind of redefines the Nigerian Social Media ecosystem of late.

 However, while a lot of Nigerians have clouded the social media space with their display of pseudo-wealth and affluence others have gone on to make a name for their brand through these webbed networks that have propelled them to great stardom.

-Olajumoke the bread seller’s story was one of the most phenomenal trends on the Nigerian social space, from Photo-bombing a shoot by TY Bello, to become a global sensation, she is an epitome of how social media is potent enough to change your economic class and status in the click of one viral content.
+Olajumoke the bread seller’s story was one of the most phenomenal trends on the Nigerian social space, from Photo-bombing a shoot by TY Bello, to become a global sensation, Olajumoke is an epitome of how social media is potent enough to change your economic class and status in the click of one viral content.

-He had been abandoned by his mother with a jobless father, following through the tides, Nigerians made him a community child and decided to turn all tables in his favour.
+He had been abandoned by his mother with a jobless father, following through the tides of life, Nigerians made him a community child and decided to turn all tables in his favour.

 Recently, Instagram bore another fever with the trending video of five-year-old Tajudeen who had a similar story.
 The native Oyo born who seems such a very confident champ could not tell his age, because he said he had not been to school.

-Tajudeen like those before him became the core of celebrity and public conversation and has since been moved to the state government.
+Tajudeen like those before him, became the core of celebrity and public conversation and has since been moved to the State Government.

-It also appears that virility across social media platform can be dictated by the originality of the content and the influencers behind it.
+It also appears that virality across social media platform can be dictated by the originality of the content and the influencers behind it.

 Do you know any other Nigerian that had a social media turn around that has not been captured on this list?

 Let us know in the comment section below.